David-OConnor/lin-alg/README.md

 a `__m256`.
 This applies to quaternion operations, like multiplication, as well.

+## A note on performance
+For performance-sensitive operations, depending on the details of your computation and hardware, you may wish to use a mix of GPU (CUDA, or graphics shaders), parallelization via threads (e.g. Rayon), and SIMD operations.
+This library aims to assist in these operations, and leaves details to the application.

 ## Examples

 See the official documentation (Linked above) for details.
 Below is a brief, impractical syntax overview: